-However, Muraleedharan’s problems were far from over.
-This mode of education could never equal the teaching methods in mainstreams school or their syllabus.
+This mode of education could never equal the teaching methods in mainstream schools or their syllabus.
 Another major roadblock was was that the kids were much older than their city or town counterparts.

-Also, the UP (upper primary) schools were in towns like Adimali and Munnar, which required travelling for a day through the jungles on foot, and then taking a bus.
+The UP (upper primary) schools were in towns like Adimali and Munnar, which required travelling for a day through the jungles on foot and then taking a bus.
 The parents were simply unwilling to take the risk.